Kari Jobe: Personal life

 In August 2014, Jobe confirmed via Instagram that she became engaged to fellow Gateway Worship artist Cody Carnes.
 The two married on November 21, 2014.

 On the red carpet at the Dove Awards 2015, Jobe announced she and her husband were expecting a son.
 Jobe announced in June 2018 that she and her husband were expecting their second child, who was born on February 1, 2019.

-In December 2019, the couple visited the White House and prayed for President Donald Trump.
-They also appeared in a video praising the Trump administration.
+In December 2019, the couple visited the White House and prayed with President Donald Trump.
+They also appeared in a video praising certain policies of the Trump administration.
 In response to criticism about the visit, the pair said, "We didn't know that we were going to take a picture in the Oval Office or know they were going to post it.
 I didn't know they were going to use a video interview that we did talking about how amazing it was to be in a White House leading worship."